tamkeen-tms/electron-window-manager/README.md

 ### `createNew( name, title, url, setupTemplate, setup, showDevTools )`
 This method, as the name suggests, creates a new window, it will create and return a new instance of the class [Window](#class-window). **All of the listed arguments up there are optional by the way**, even the url; you can omit it now and set it later.

 * **name** (string): The name of the new window, if omitted a serialized name will be used instead, like "window_1" ~> "window_2" ~> ...
 * **title** (string): The window title.
 If omitted the setup template 'title' property will be used, and if this property wasn't provided the `config.defaultWindowTitle` will be used instead.
 If all of that isn't set the document title will be used.
 * **url** (string): The targeted URL for the window, it could be a local file (file:// ... .html), or a URL (http:// ...).
-If the passed value here starts with "/" the value will be preceded by the "appBase" (which is the path to the application base, set in the config), also you can use `{appBase}` inside the passed value and it will be replaces with the application base path.
+If the passed value here starts with "/" the value will be preceded by the "appBase" (which is the path to the application base, set in the config), also you can use `{appBase}` inside the passed value and it will be replaced with the application base path.
 * **setupTemplate** (string) The name of setup template you want applied to this new window.
 "Setup Templates" is a way of sharing preset setup properties with more than one window.
 * **setup** (object|string) [optional] The new window setup. **The full options list is available [here](https://electronjs.org/docs/api/browser-window)**.This module offers couple more options to use in the mix, but we will get to that later.
 BTW, as a shortcut you can pass the new window dimensions like this "300x200", where 300 is the width and 200 is the height!
 * **showDevTools** (boolean) Whether to show the developer tools offered by Chrome or not, for debugging.
 False	by default.